-From Burkina Faso to France and Portugal, we bridge the gap between the different know-how to create unique and plant-based shoes.
-We meet with the best craftsmen to offer you trainers that reflect a more virtuous globalisation.
+From Burkina Faso to France via Portugal, we build bridges between different know-how to create unique and vegetal shoes.
+We meet the best craftsmen to create sneakers that reflect a more virtuous globalisation.

 Today, competition from low-cost manufactured goods is still very strong locally and internationally.
 Although many West African countries produce quality raw materials, they unfortunately do not (or no longer) have an industry capable of processing them locally.

 This is why we entrust the production of our sneakers to Portuguese craftsmen from the Porto region.
 At present, Portugal is positioned as an expert in artisanal know-how in the footwear sector.
 Passed down from generation to generation, traditional techniques have followed the trend.

 Footwear is a complex product that requires the introduction of several materials to arrive at a finished product.
 Thus our approach can’t be dependent on a single geographical area.
 In order to remain consistent with our values and to guarantee good quality products, we work in direct circuit.
 We thus combine African and European know-how.